The following are the spouse visa UK requirements in 2023:

 #2 By passing an English language test in speaking and listening at a minimum of level A1 of the Common European Framework of Reference for Languages with a Home Office approved provider.

-We discuss English language test mistakes that partners make in video 1 of our 3 part video series.
+We discuss English language test mistakes that partners make in video 1 of our 3-part video series.

 #3 By holding either:

-- an English taught Bachelors, Masters degree or PhD awarded by an educational establishment in the UK; or
+- an English-taught Bachelor’s, Master’s or PhD degree awarded by an educational establishment in the UK; or

-- An English taught qualification taught outside the UK that is deemed by UK NARIC to meet or exceed the recognised standard of a Bachelors, Masters degree or PhD in the UK.
+- An English-taught qualification taught outside the UK that is deemed by UK NARIC to meet or exceed the recognised standard of a Bachelor’s, Master’s or PhD degree in the UK.